simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 ### close and balance assertions

-Balance assertions will be generated, verifying that the accounts have been reset to zero (and then restored to their previous balances, if there is an opening transaction).
+`close` adds balance assertions verifying that the accounts have been reset to zero in a closing transaction or restored to their previous balances in an opening transaction.
 These provide useful error checking, but you can ignore them temporarily with `-I`, or remove them if you prefer.

-You probably should avoid filtering transactions by status or realness (`-C`, `-R`, `status:`), or generating postings (`--auto`), with this command, since the balance assertions would depend on these.
+When running `close` you should probably avoid using `-C`, `-R`, `status:` (filtering by status or realness) or `--auto` (generating postings), since the generated balance assertions would then require these.

-Note custom posting dates spanning the file boundary will disrupt the balance assertions:
+Transactions with multiple dates (eg posting dates) spanning the file boundary also can disrupt the balance assertions:

 ```journal
 2023-12-30 a purchase made in december, cleared in january